6 places to enjoy the autumn in the Central System

 Pedrosa beech forest

-Some of the most southerly beech forests on the European continent are located in the Sistema Central, such as those at Tejera Negra (Guadalajara), Montejo (Madrid) and Pedrosa (Segovia).
+In the Central System some of the most southerly beech forests on the European continent are located here, such as those at Tejera Negra (Guadalajara), Montejo (Madrid) and Pedrosa (Segovia).
 These are relict forests, witnesses of a remote, colder and wetter past, when their presence in these latitudes was much more abundant.

 The Pedrosa beech forest is located very close to the Puerto de la Quesera, on the northern or Segovian side of the Sierra de Ayllon.
 It covers an area of 87 hectares and grows at an altitude of between 1500 and 1700 metres, occupying the upper reaches of the Riaza river and the Avellano stream.